Mazzareth/masterwork/context.md

 3) Test the flow
 - Run dev server: `npm run dev`
 - Sign in with Google.
-- Verify a doc appears under `users/{uid}` with default permissions granting ZZQ only.
+- Verify a doc appears under `users/{uid}` with default permissions granting Teach only.
 - Toggle UI visibility via [src/config/pages.ts](src/config/pages.ts) if you need to hide a button regardless of permissions.

 ## Notes
-- Default access: If a new user signs in and no document exists, they are initialized with ZZQ=true and CC/InHouse=false.
+- Default access: New users initialize with Teach=true and all other apps=false.
+Root (/) redirects to /teach when signed out or Teach-only.
 - UI visibility is independent from permissions; both must be true to display a button.
 - Client components only.
 Server data access is not used here.